Fiona

 biography

-I have exhibited nationally and internationally.
-My experimental film work has been premiered at International Competition including Oberhausen Short Film Festival and Go Short.
-Recent Solo exhibitions include 'more than a feeling, Beacon Arts Centre (2025), SALTHOUSE (2024), Garnethill Gallery, GSA, and 'titbits' also Glasgow (2023).
-I regularly collaborate with performance and theatre makers and have curated exhibitions and events (see beggarsteeth.com).
-My site-specific sculpture 'Green Man' is located in Glasgow's Necropolis.
+Her experimental film work has been premiered at International Competitions including Oberhausen Short Film Festival and Go Short.
+Recent Solo exhibitions include 'more than a feeling...’, Beacon Arts Centre (2025), SALTHOUSE (2024), Garnethill Gallery, GSA, and titbits also Glasgow (2023).
+She regularly collaborate with performance and theatre makers and has curated exhibitions and events (see beggarsteeth.com).
+Her site-specific sculpture 'GREEN MAN' is located in Glasgow's Necropolis.
 Recent publications include a book of drawings 'INSIDE JOB, Memories of an Art School'.

 Research interests

-absurd, anthropocene, body, cinematic, costume, identity, mask, non-verbal, painting, performance, post-industrial landscape, theatre.
+absurd, anthropocene, body, embodiment, egologies, cinematic, costume, identity, mask, non-verbal, painting, performance, landscape, theatre.

 PGR supervision interests